parth1618/fastapi-boilerplate/README.md

 ## 🎯 Overview

-This FastAPI boilerplate provides a **production-ready foundation** for building modern REST APIs.
+This FastAPI Boilerplate provides a **production-ready foundation** for building modern REST APIs.
 It implements **clean architecture principles**, comprehensive security features, and enterprise-grade observability out of the box.

 ### What Is This?